Apollo1840/Machine-Learning-Tech/README.md

 # Machine-Learning-Tech
-There are examples of how to use Scikit learn to do Machine Learnings and how to use tensorflow to do deep learning.
+There are examples of how to use Scikit learn to do Machine Learnings and how to use tensorflow and keras to do deep learning.

 # 0. Machine Learning Handbook